 If the subject of the sentence is somewhat vague, see if you can use a general term.
 For example, use phrases such as “scientists,” or “the study” or “experts in this field.”

 2. Use plain language

 Writing clear, precise texts that improve the effectiveness of communication has become imperative across many nations.
-In fact, it became a law in the United States in 2010.
-Also other countries developed campaigns, policies and guidelines.
-It became more and more essential to ensure that the reader understands the message.
+In fact, it became law in the United States in 2010.
+Other countries have developed campaigns, policies and guidelines.
+It has become increasingly essential to ensure that the reader understands the message.

 Elements of plain language

-Be direct: use short, active verbs and present tense, so that the text is easier to understand
+Be direct: use short, active verbs and the present tense, so that the text is easier to understand.

 3. Be consistent

-As mentioned by Natasha Costello, using different expressions for the same thing may lead to confusion.
-This may be the case for such words as an obligation, commitment, and requirement.
-Using synonyms may seem like a good solution but in case of drafting documents, it just confuses the reader.
+Natasha Costello highlights using different expressions for the same thing may lead to confusion.
+This may be the case for words such as obligation, commitment, and requirement.
+Using synonyms may seem like a good solution but when drafting documents, it just confuses the reader.